In this chapter we will discuss how the algorithm works with the parts of your EA and how it will act.

 Your EA consists out of modules the algorithm interacts with.
 It's because of the modulairity that you are able to create any EA.
 The modules are divided into three categories:

 Read more about Modules.
 As you've seen in the image above, the algorithm will interact with one or more modules.
 In the next chapter we will go into detail about this.

 Your EA's algorithm will behave differently depending on its state:

 When no orders are opened, all the EA does is wait for an Open Signal.
 When the signal activates, it will open an order, unless a Prevent Open module blocks it.

 Setup: You've got one Prevent Open module: Maximum spread.
 The module is set to only allow a maximum of 1.3 pips of spread.

 Situation: There are no open orders.

 A new quote is processed: The current spread on the Pair (f.e.
 AUDCAD) is 1.5 pips, the algorithm will now read from the Maximum spread module that it is not allowed to open any orders, so it will not evaluate it's Open Signals.
 Once the spread drops to 1.3 or lower, the Open Signal is evaluated.
 If the Open Signal activates an order will be opened.

-When orders are open, your EA will evaluate if the open orders should be closed, based on if a SL/TP was hit or a Close signal has activated.
-When SL/TP is hit, or a Close signal actives, it will first check if a new order would be (hypothetically) opened after closing the current order.
-This is done by evaluating Open signals (taking into account Modules which prevent opening) and Close signals.
+When orders are open, your EA will evaluate if the open orders should be closed, based on if a SL/TP was hit or a Close Signal has activated.
+When SL/TP is hit, or a Close Signal actives, it will first check if a new order would be (hypothetically) opened after closing the current order.
+This is done by evaluating Open signals (taking into account Modules which prevent opening) and Close Signals.
 So, the same process, as when there are no open orders, is evaluated.
 If an order would (hypothetically) not be opened, the order will be closed.
 Also, the EA will evaluate if additional orders have to be opened.
 Additional orders will only be opened when an Open signal activates, thus after being inactive for at least 1 processed quote.